mlabarrere/webcam-recognition/README.md

 * **Mickaël Labarrère** - [mlabarrere](https://github.com/mlabarrere)

-See also the list of [contributors](https://github/mlabarrere/webcam-recognition/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/mlabarrere/webcam-recognition/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2 License - see the [LICENSE.md](https://github.com/mlabarrere/webcam-recognition/LICENSE.md) file for details

 ## Acknowledgments